IgniteUI/indigo-design-docfx/en/components/grid.md

 ---
 title: Grid - Design System Component
-_description: The Grid Component Symbol provides means to diplay and interact with high-quantities of data structured in a tabular fashion.
+_description: The Grid Component Symbol provides means to display and interact with high-quantities of data structured in a tabular fashion.
 _keywords: Design System, Sketch, Ignite UI for Angular, Component, UI Library, Widgets
 ---